Skip to main content

 This 500 page book, filled with graphs and charts, is for those who want a look into some of the research about adult ADHD.
 The authors go into great detail about their ideas - spending 50 pages, for example, on how they believe ADHD in adults should be diagnosed differently than in children, and the data analysis they used to reach their conclusions.
 Be prepared for lots of statistics, and many mentions of the word "disorder."
 This will tell you the unvarnished facts about ADHD.
 Written for very interested adults as well as researchers and practitioners.

-Film- ADD & Loving It
+Film- ADD & Loving It, ADD & Mastering It

 ADHD & Organizing at Work